Ameek94/BOBE/docs/source/contributing.rst

 Contributing to BOBE
 ====================

 We welcome contributions to BOBE!
-This guide explains how to set up a development environment and contribute to the project.
+This guide explains how to contribute to the project.

 Development Setup
 -----------------